On the Inequalities of Projected Volumes and the Constructible Region: Introduction

 \end{example}

-In the data generating problem with projection constraints, we are given the cardinalities $|\pi_S(R)|$ for a set of subsets $S\subseteq [n]$.
-The goal is to construct a relation $R$ that is consistent with the given cardinalities.
-We can see it is a discrete version of our geometry problem.
-Moreover, if the given cardinalities (after taking logarithm) is not in $\Con$, or violate any projection inequality, there is obviously no solution to the data generation problem.
-Therefore, a good understanding of our geometry problem is central for solving the data generation problem.
+In the data generating problem with projection constraints, we are given the cardinalities $|\Pi_S(R)|$ for a set of subsets $S\subseteq [n]$.
+The goal is to construct a relation $R$ that is consistent with the given cardinalities, which is a discrete version of our geometry problem.
+Moreover, if the given cardinalities (after taking logarithm) is not in $\Con$, or violate any projection inequality, there is no solution to the data generation problem.
+Therefore, a good understanding of the geometric structure of $\Con$ is central for solving the data generation problem.